charmed-kubernetes/kubernetes-docs/pages/k8s/operations.md

 Ingress resources are DNS mappings to your containers, routed through [endpoints](https://kubernetes.io/docs/user-guide/services/).

-## Configuring CoreDNS
+## Configuring DNS

 CDK 1.14+ has CoreDNS enabled by default, which allows pods within Kubernetes to communicate with other pods or services by name.

-If you would like to disable CoreDNS, you can use the dns-provider option to do
+If you would like to disable DNS (for example, to deploy your own custom DNS solution), you can use:
-so:

 ```bash
 juju config kubernetes-master dns-provider=none
 ```

-To make configuration changes to CoreDNS, the best way to do so is by disabling CoreDNS in the charm so you can deploy it manually with your own configuration.
-If you do this, make sure you configure kubelet to use the IP of your core-dns
-service:
+To deploy a customised DNS configuration, first disable the charm-managed DNS provider (see above).
+After deploying your DNS pods, don't forget to configure kubelet with the IP of your DNS service:

 ```bash
 juju config kubernetes-worker kubelet-extra-config="{clusterDNS: ['10.152.183.123']}"